It’s Just… Just So… I Can’t Think of the Word

 Many of our state’s town historical societies own old historic houses that they present as museums.
 Many are well known and open fairly frequently.
 Fair enough.
 But then there are those smaller societies in smaller towns that simply can’t support many open hours throughout the year – like this place.

-Last year, Damian and I ventured out to Hampton’s historic house, the Burnham-Hibbard museum (You can check that out here).
+Last year, Damian and I ventured out to Hampton’s historic house, the Burnham-Hibbard Museum.
 It’s only open 2 days per year, for a few hours each day.
 This year, I dragged the whole family down to Woodbridge’s Thomas Darling House, which appears to be open a few more times – maybe 4 or 5 times per year.

 When I get to these places, I feel like I’ve won something.
 Some people collect rare comic books or paintings.
 I collect rarely open museum visits.
 It’s even better when I have Hoang and the boys with me.
-Oh how they love it.
+Oh how they love it so.

 (While I was entertaining the toddler Calvin, Hoang taught Damian to refer to the Darling House as a “tired old house.”
 So yes, the next day when Damian had to go through what he did over the weekend for school, he referred to his visit to the “tired old house.”
 We have fun.)